mvdwetering/huesyncbox/README.md

 ## Installation

 * Make sure the Philips Hue Play HDMI Sync Box has been setup with the official Hue Sync app.

+### HACS

+* Add this repository https://github.com/mvdwetering/huesyncbox to HACS as a "custom repository" with category "integration".
+This option can be found in the ⋮ menu
+* Install the integration from within HACS
+* Add `huesyncbox:` to `configuration.yaml`
+* Restart Home Assistant.
+* Devices will be found automatically.

+### Manually

+* Install the custom component by downloading it and copy it to the custom_components directory as usual.
+* Add `huesyncbox:` to `configuration.yaml`
+* Restart Home Assistant.
-* Add `huesyncbox:` to `configuration.yaml` and restart Home Assistant.
-Devices will be found automatically.
+* Devices will be found automatically.

 ## Known issues